tgfrerer/island/plan.md

   resources always need to be declared using their full resource descriptor, which means all callbacks need to have access to the same version of the resource descriptor.

-* if we declare resources upfront, this means we have one central point where resources are defined.

 # Data + Algorithms
 + Data and algorithms ideally are orthogonal, which means that we can